Tillerson faces many unfilled top spots at State Department

 "We have had individuals who did not want to serve in a certain role, and I said, 'Fine, find something else for them to do.'
 I don't want to force anybody into a position they're not committed to," Tillerson told reporters.
 "It is to be expected that we will go through some morale issues early on.
 I hope as the redesign goes forward that people become more engaged."

-Tillerson also stressed to reporters that his relationship with President Donald Trump is just fine.
+Tillerson also stressed to reporters that his relationship with Trump is just fine.

 "I talk to him just about every day," Tillerson said.
 "I see him several times a week.
 He calls me late at night, on the weekends, when something comes into his head and he wants to talk.
 He may call me at any moment, at any time."